 The verbal directions come from the Fundanoodle Handwriting program that she is familiar with.
+Unfortunately, Fundanoodle is no longer in business.
 If you use a different program, you can adapt the verbal directions as needed for your child or student.

 Get Your Free Number Air Tracing Card Packet